Tensor diagrams and Chebyshev polynomials: Discussion and outlook

-Despite this difficulties, and in light of the results of \cite{MR3180605, MR2817684, MR2916330}, a possible conjecture to formulate appears to be the following: \begin{conj} There is an invariant $[L]\in R_{a,b}(V)$ with the following properties: \begin{itemize} \item $[L]$ is defined by a single tensor diagram $L$ (not necessarily planar) with a single internal cycle of lengths $6$ or greater. \item There is a quantum cluster subalgebra of Kronecker type in $\mathrm{Inv}(V)$ such that $[L]$ decomposes as $vz_0z_3-v^3z_1z_2$ for $z_0, z_1, z_2, z_3$ quantum cluster variables in the two clusters $\{z_0,z_1\},$ and $\{z_2,z_3\}$. \item The band operation of $[L]$ in $R_{a,b}(V)$ is defined. \end{itemize} Then, for all $k\geq 1$ there are dual canonical basis elements of $\mathrm{Inv}(V)$ which specialize to $[\mathrm{Band}_k(L)]$, after $q\rightarrow1$ and restitution. \end{conj}
+\begin{conj} There is an invariant $[L]\in R_{a,b}(V)$ with the following properties: \begin{itemize} \item $[L]$ is defined by a single tensor diagram $L$ (not necessarily planar) with a single internal face bounded $n\geq 6$ sides. \item There is a quantum cluster sub-algebra, in the sense of A.~Berenstein and A.~Zelevinsky \cite{MR2146350}, of Kronecker type in $\mathrm{Inv}(V^{\sigma_L})$ such that $[L]$ decomposes as $vz_0z_3-v^3z_1z_2$ for $z_0, z_1, z_2, z_3$ quantum cluster variables in the two clusters $\{z_0,z_1\},$ and $\{z_2,z_3\}$. \item The band operation of $[L]$ in $R_{a,b}(V)$ is defined. \end{itemize} Then for all $k\geq 1,$ $[\mathrm{Band}_k(L)]$ is dual canonical at $q\rightarrow1$ and after clasping. \end{conj} Further work also needs to be done to establish if other recursions can be used to compare the different bases for $R_{a,b}(V).$ For instance, it would be important to clarify which basis of $R_{a,b}(V)$ contains the Chebyshev polynomials $(T_k)_{k\in\mathbb Z_{\geq 0}}$ in the variable $[W]$.
+More research could also be conducted to determine the role of Chebyshev recursions in related invariant spaces.